Quantum correlations in molecular cavity optomechanics: Results

 \subsection{Thermal robustness of quantum correlations}

-One of the most striking and technologically significant findings of our study concerns the exceptional thermal robustness of the generated quantum correlations. \Cref{fig:fig8} displays the bipartite entanglements ($E_{ca}$, $E_{Ba}$, and $E_{Bc}$) versus temperature $T$.
+One of the most striking and technologically significant findings of our study concerns the exceptional thermal robustness of the generated quantum correlations. \Cref{fig:fig11} displays the bipartite entanglements ($E_{ca}$, $E_{Ba}$, and $E_{Bc}$) versus temperature $T$.
 Remarkably, bipartite entanglement in our molecular optomechanical system exhibits exceptional resilience against thermal decoherence, persisting at temperatures up to approximately $\SI{1000}{\kelvin}$.
 This thermal robustness represents a significant advantage in maintaining quantum correlations above cryogenic temperatures.
 The fundamental physical origin of this resilience lies directly in the inherently high vibrational frequencies of the molecules.
 For molecular vibrations, $\hbar\omega_m$ (where $\omega_m/2\pi = \SI{30}{\tera\hertz}$) is comparable to or even exceeds the thermal energy $k_B T$ at $\SI{1000}{\kelvin}$ ($\hbar\omega_m \approx \SI{1.98e-20}{\joule}$ while $k_B T \approx \SI{1.38e-20}{\joule}$).
 This condition ensures that the thermal phonon occupation number ($n_{\text{th}}$) of the molecular mode remains relatively low even at high temperatures, effectively keeping the mechanical mode in a quantum-dominated regime, far less susceptible to thermal noise than the much lower frequency mechanical resonators found in conventional optomechanics.
 To quantitatively illustrate this advantage, we present a comparison of typical thermal robustness in optomechanical systems.

-As depicted in \Cref{fig:fig8}, increasing the collective optomechanical coupling strength $G_j/\omega_m$ further enhances the entanglement across all subsystems.
+As depicted in \Cref{fig:fig11}, increasing the collective optomechanical coupling strength $G_j/\omega_m$ further enhances the entanglement across all subsystems.
 This is because a stronger coupling facilitates a more rapid exchange of quantum information between the optical and molecular modes, allowing the quantum interactions to outpace the rate of thermal decoherence.
 This effectively enables the system to counteract the detrimental effects of thermal environmental fluctuations in a more robust way.

 Furthermore, we observe a distinct \textit{correlation hierarchy} in thermal robustness: $E_{Bc}$ (the entanglement between cavity $c$ and the molecular mode) is consistently more enhanced and thermally robust than $E_{ca}$ and $E_{Ba}$.
 The underlying physics for this differential enhancement lies in the disparate cavity decay rates: since cavity $a$ has a significantly higher decay rate ($\kappa_a/\omega_m = 1$) compared to cavity $c$ ($\kappa_c/\omega_m = \num{0.0166}$), photons in cavity $c$ have a much longer effective residence time.
 This extended coherent interaction period allows the collective molecular mode and cavity $c$ to establish and maintain stronger, more persistent entanglement even under adverse thermal conditions.
 Conversely, the rapid loss of photons from the cavity $a$ leads to faster decoherence and consequently weaker and less robust entanglement with other modes.